ivancuric/js-perf/README.md

 <script src="main-bundle.js">
 ```

 Then there's the topic of transpiled code and polyfills.
-If you a
+If you are writing modern
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzQ5NTY5NjgsMzUyMjM1NTkzLC03Nj
+eyJoaXN0b3J5IjpbNDg0MTM0NTQwLDM1MjIzNTU5MywtNzY5NT
-k1MTU0Ml19
+E1NDJdfQ==
 -->